 To schedule an appointment with Dr. Jessica Guzman-Rea visit: https://calendly.com/drguzmanrea

 - Phone: (585) 276-3970

 Col Raimond is a lifelong Rochesterian who was a practicing trademark attorney before joining the University of Rochester.
 Col earned their Juris Doctor from the University at Buffalo Law School and their Bachelor’s of Science in Criminal Justice from the College at Brockport.
 As an attorney, Col focused their pro bono practice on assisting transgender and gender expansive folks to obtain name changes.

-Col is also a former President of the Board of Directors at the Out Alliance.
-They are passionate about educating allies and working to create an environment that allows all people to live their lives safely, happily, and authentically.
+Col is passionate about educating allies and working to create an environment that allows all people to live their lives safely, happily, and authentically.
 As part of the team at the Paul J. Burgett Intercultural Center, Col is excited to work with the future members and leaders of the LGBTQ community.

 To schedule an appointment with Col Raimond visit: https://calendly.com/col-raimond

 Jessica Bansbach is a first-year graduate student in the Warner School of Education’s mental health counseling program.
 She earned her Bachelor's in Psychology and minor in Women and Gender Studies at SUNY Geneseo in 2020.
 Jessica has an avid interest in queer-affirming and intersectional-feminist counseling, recognizing the impact of social identity and its role in shaping mental health.
 She has also worked for the YWCA of Rochester and Monroe county through AmeriCorp, a year-long federal program that facilitates local community service.
 Through here, she has adopted the principle of trauma-informed care and strives to create a challenging but safe learning setting within BIC.
 She is a certified Safe Zone trainer, and was once a poetry contributor for “The Empty Closet”.